Warren symposium follows legacy of geneticist giant

 Social isolation and the adolescent brain

 We can’t read Emory neuroscientist Shannon Gourley’s papers on social isolation in adolescent mice, without thinking about how the COVID-19 pandemic is affecting children and teenagers.
 Much of the experimental work was completed before the pandemic began.
-Still, in the future, researchers will be studying the effects of the pandemic on children, in terms of depression and anxiety, or effects on relationships and education.
-They could look to neuroscience studies such as Gourley’s for insights into brain mechanisms.
+Still, in the future, researchers will be studying the effects of the pandemic on children, including aspects such as depression and anxiety, as well as its impacts on relationships and education.
+Insights into brain mechanisms, such as those explored in neuroscience studies like Gourley’s, could also be complemented by innovative approaches like online hypnosis courses to address mental health challenges.

 What will the social isolation of the pandemic mean for developing brains?